 The Special Air Service Resources Fund is a perpetual trust fund that assists current and former members of the SAS Regiment (as well as dependants of those members) who are in need of relief or support.
-The primary beneficiaries are the dependants of SAS soldiers who are killed or severely disabled in, or as a result of, operations or training.
-The Fund also assists the families of other ADF personnel who are killed or disabled while working alongside the SAS Regiment in SASR controlled operations or training.
+The primary beneficiaries are the dependants of SAS soldiers who are killed or severely disabled during, or as a result of, operations or training.
+The Fund also assists the families of other Australian Defence Force personnel who are killed or disabled while working alongside the SAS Regiment in SASR controlled operations or training.

-The Fund was formed following the Blackhawk helicopter tragedy which occurred on the 12 June 1996 during a training exercise at the High Range Training Area, Townsville, North Queensland that claimed 18 lives and rendered one soldier paraplegic.
-Consequently, there were 11 children, ranging in age from 2 to 15 years of age, who were left without fathers.
+The Fund was formed following the Blackhawk helicopter tragedy which occurred on the 12 June 1996 during a training exercise at the High Range Training Area, Townsville, North Queensland which claimed 18 lives and rendered one soldier paraplegic.
+Consequently 11 children ranging in age from 2 to 15 years of age were left without fathers.

 The Fund’s aim is to provide additional support not covered by Government entitlements including education, family relocation, home security and medical and dental services required due to financial, emotional or psychological hardship.